JakDaniels/MIOS/README.md

 6) Use MIOS to grab a basic default working set of opensim configuration files.
 MIOS uses the default files that come with OpenSim as a starting point for standalone instances, or files provided by a grid operator like OSGrid.
 (It downloads them).
 You can later customise the configuration by having you own set of small .ini files that override the defaults in a predictable way.
+This way you *never* need to touch the default .ini files or those provided by OSGrid.

 	# ./opensim.sh.php --os-config
 	Starting retrieval of config set 'standalone'...